“Honestly, one of my favorite tracks ever,” Brendan typed after sending a SoundCloud link to “'87 Corvette Wishes.”

 Sadly, the end of that age came with little warning.
 While some were able to take their places at the helm of rap’s newest generation, many were left in the days of ZShare links.
 Sharing music from that strange yet wonderful time is how we reminisce, what allows the memories to linger for just a bit longer.

 Even though the song is only five years old, “'87 Corvette Wishes” can't be found on Apple Music, Tidal, Spotify or any other streaming service outside of YouTube.
 Even the SoundCloud link Brendan sent wasn’t from any of the rapper’s official accounts.
 Unfortunately, user-uploaded content is always at risk of being flagged and taken down―it is entirely possible that one of his favorite songs will be much harder to find online with every passing year.

 In this era of music streaming, if a song isn't on the popular services, does it even exist?
 Better yet, how long until it is completely forgotten?

-One of my favorite mixtapes from 2012 was CurT@!n$’ Killer Tape, a project that can only be found in the archives of Datpiff, Livemixtapes and Bandcamp.
-Every few months, I wonder what happened to the New York emcee, and I'm saddened with how little of his music ever made it to today's popular platforms.
+One of my favorite mixtapes from 2012 was CurT@!n$’ Killer Tape, a project that can only be found in the archives of Datpiff, Livemixtapes, and Bandcamp.
+Every few months, I wonder what happened to the New York emcee, and I'm saddened by how little of his music ever made it to today's popular platforms.